sanskrit-lexicon/AP90/apte_s2h/readme.md

 python transcode.py slp1 deva apte_s2h_works.txt apte_s2h_works_deva.txt
  The 'period' is changed to lAGava cihna (Devanagari abbreviation sign),
   \u0970.
 Usually, period in slp1 represents danda.
+ <X> is used for English text X, which is not to be transcoded

 python transcode.py slp1 roman apte_s2h_works.txt apte_s2h_works_iast.txt
   The 'words' (both in abbreviation and name fields) are capitalized.